 To find out the recommended tire pressure for your Tesla, look at the white and yellow sticker on the driver's door frame.

 If you have low-profile aftermarket tires on your Tesla, the recommended tire pressure will most likely be higher than that shown on the sticker.

-Teslas are known to display a TPMS warning message as soon as the tire pressure is down even by 1 PSI, which is a typical drop when the outside temperatures get cold.
-This warning may also come on when one of the TPMS sensors is faulty or has bad batteries (which means it needs to be replaced).
+Teslas are known to display a TPMS warning message as soon as the tire pressure is down, even by 1 PSI, which is a typical drop when the outside temperatures get cold.
+This warning may also come when one of the TPMS sensors is faulty or has bad batteries (which means it needs to be replaced).

 If the tire pressure is low on your Telsa or you keep getting this warning, add 2 to 3 PSI to the recommended pressure shown on the label.

 The recommended tire pressure for this 2018 Tesla Model 3 for front and rear tires is 42 PSI.

 On a Tesla Model S recommended tire pressure is 45 PSI or 310 kPa.